Using the Microsoft My Sign-Ins Portal

 1. Click on Settings & Privacy in the left menu.
 Then click Privacy.

-- Click on Settings & Privacy in the left menu.
+- Click on Settings & Privacy.

 - Then click Privacy.